Australian Health Practitioner Regulation Agency - National Prescribing Competencies Framework

 • recognition and understanding of the prescribing role.

-The current framework, formerly located on the NPS MedicineWise website, can now be found here.
+The current framework, which is currently located on the NPS MedicineWise website, can also be found here.

 Prescribing Competencies Framework PDF download (1.9 MB, PDF)